jmdev11webdev/jmdev11webdev/README.md

-I use github to serve as an evidence of my works on web development, mobile development, and desktop software application along with the programming languages and frameworks.
+I'm sing github to serve as an evidence of my works on web development; Laravel Applications and php projects.
 You can visit my old github account at <a href="https://www.github.com/migslahorra">migslahorra</a>

 Deployed Live Project